w3f/Grant-Milestone-Delivery/evaluations/p2pStateChannels_1_piewol.md

 ## General Notes
 Looks good, all tests are passing and all deliverables have been achieved.
 Thanks!
+A lot of files could use some more expressive inline documentation.
+I'm hopeful that this will be improved in the future.
+I'd love to see a PVM integration.

 ## tests
 all tests passing